puppetlabs/education-builds/README.markdown

 - `packer build templates/student.json`

 ## Vagrant
-There is a Vagrantfile that automates this process and builds on the puppetlabs/centos-7.2-x86_64-nocm base box.
+There is a Vagrantfile that automates this process and builds on the puppetlabs/centos-7.2-x86_64-nocm base box and the puppetlabs/cento-6.6-32-nocm base box for the student VM.
+The Vagrant boxes will use the current local files.
 There are three boxes specified.

 To start a student vagrant box: